In this Boston Marathon report, cofounder Matt shares his experience running the 2016 event, including why it is so easy to start too fast.

 Highlights of your race – what did you do well and enjoy about your race in particular

 - I still finished decently despite making poor race decisions early and having to hang on.
-I went out too fast.
+First, I went out too fast.
 I had a target heart rate range I wanted to be in and within the first three minutes I was much higher than the target.
-I tried to get it back in check but only for a brief moment.
+Even though I tried to get it back in check, that was only for a brief moment.
 I eventually stopped checking heart rate, thinking that the day was special and that I didn’t need to worry about it.
 It came back to bite me shortly after the halfway point.
 I was able to keep a decent pace until hitting the hills after 17.
 The hills with dying legs were a killer and my pace slowed substantially.
 I was able to keep running and keep a respectable pace though.
 It was one of my first marathons in a long time where I was merely thinking about ending the misery.
 I was hanging on for dear life and am simply glad to have finished without having to have suffered longer!

 - Dave was able to get us a place to stay near the start line prior to the race with a charity group.
 They had an entire house with food and drinks so we could wait inside for the 2+ hours prior to the start.
 I’ve stayed in the athlete village before and it’s not bad, but this time around, it was nice to be able to chill out in a house, with multiple bathrooms.